hleb-kastseika/belarusian-it-communities/README.md

-# List of various belarusian IT communities
+# List of belarusian IT communities

 _If you want to add a community to the list feel free to make pull requests!_